TheGeekOnSkates/breakaway-basic/notes.md

 # To-do's for version 0.2

-* Finish CHR$ - I think I have is_chr working; but now I need to actually replace the character.
 * Fix the buggz :/
 * Update the docs

 # Buggz! :D

 * I can't do MOVE COLUMNS() ROWS() - might also be a good idea to try MOVE 3 + 3 4... actually, just saying that, I kinda want to add a comma between X and Y.
+	**EDIT:** I'm not going there.
+Look at my CHR_TEST script; between that and ESC (and the fact that not all terminals work the same way) I've decided this one is just not worth it.
 * PRINT "     Leading spaces IN QUOTES get clipped.     ";
-* When a system command runs in program mode, it seems to stop (see "TEST")
+* When a system command runs in program mode, it seems to stop (see "TEST"); not to mention, look at run.c - there's a run_system, but also a run_sys - not sure if it should be that way
+* I noticed too that lowercase cd doesn't seem to be working consistently - could be related to the previous issue.

 -----------------------------------------------------------------------------------------------------------------------